 One Pair of Eyes® is funded by the Ohio Department of Health Bureau of Child and Family Health Services’ Save Our Sight Program, and is supported by Prevent Blindness Ohio and Nationwide Children’s Hospital.

-Teachers, school nurses, administrators and home school groups: click the link below to register to view and access the full curriculum, call (614) 355-0679 or email OnePairofEyes@NationwideChildrens.org for more information on how to bring this FREE program to your classrooms.
+Teachers, school nurses, administrators and home school groups: click the link below to register to view and access the full curriculum, or call (614) 355-0679 or email the program coordinators at OnePairofEyes@NationwideChildrens.org for more information on how to bring this free program to your classrooms.

 If you can “see” yourself using this program, register now.